Family Nurse Practitioner (M.S.N.) (Accelerated Online)

 Review important information about official test scores.

-• current, valid, unencumbered Registered Nurse license in Texas with date issued from the Board of Nursing uploaded into the application system.
+• current, valid, unencumbered Registered Nurse license in Texas with date issued from the Board of Nursing and Nursys uploaded into the application system.
 Multistate licenses are accepted as long as Texas is declared the home state.

 • professional essay and goals statements